NLnetLabs/routinator/README.md

 ### Rust

-The easiest and canonical way to install Rust on your machine and maintain that installation is a tool called *rustup.* While some distributions include Rust packages, we kind of rely on very recent stable releases at this point, so using rustup is preferred.
+While some system distributions include Rust as system packages, Routinator relies on a relatively new version of Rust, currently 1.29.
+We therefore suggest to use the canonical Rust installation via a tool called *rustup.*

-If you feel lucky, simply do:
+To install *rustup* and Rust, simply do:

 ```bash
 curl https://sh.rustup.rs -sSf | sh